 - Stress-free.
 You get to enjoy the experience more as you don’t have to worry about landing and keeping yourself alive.

-- More expensive — The higher the plane has to go, the more expensive it gets.
+- More expensive, because you’re jumping from a greater height.
+The higher the plane has to go, the more expensive it gets.
 Plus, they also need to use a bigger, sturdier parachute to support the both of you.
 This adds up to the price.

 - You don’t get to learn how to do it yourself.